 Fresh space

 You could tell that the organisers** had spent time with contributors at the event beforehand.
 Just by the hubbub, the way people greeted each other.
 Trust had been earned, freedom provided to voice views (however tricky) with inclusive drink and food laid on.
 In a rapid ‘call to action’ world, the time to do this is so important.
-This enabled both the conference and summer school to coalesce a diversity of views across a wide range of topics within a range of ‘neutral spaces’
+This enabled both the conference and summer school to coalesce a diversity of views across a wide range of topics within relatively ‘neutral spaces’

 School of thought

-Historical context
+Some context

 Power balance